 "Kentwell Hall [in Long Melford, Suffolk], the residence of the family of Bence, is a venerable structure in the ancient domestic style, and contains much old painted glass."

-Important Dates for the Benchlay family
+Early History of the Benchlay family

 This web page shows only a small excerpt of our Benchlay research.
 Another 57 words (4 lines of text) covering the years 1622, 1688, 1659, 1676 and 1683 are included under the topic Early Benchlay History in all our PDF Extended History products and printed products wherever possible.